Human trafficking in Denmark: Protection (2010)

-Prevention
+Prevention (2010)

 While there is currently no nationwide government-sponsored anti-trafficking awareness campaign focused on all forms of trafficking, the government continued a campaign begun in 2008 called "Who Pays the Price?" to reduce the demand for commercial sex acts, which may be linked to sex trafficking.
 The government had an anti-trafficking action plan, and the government produced an annual status report monitoring the previous year's developments related to the plan.
 The government forged anti-trafficking partnerships through its funding of anti-trafficking programs in Ukraine, Belarus, and Moldova.
 Danish authorities sustained partnerships with Scandinavian Airlines, the Association of Danish Travel Agents, and Save the Children to disseminate public service announcements against child sex tourism.
 Denmark established a hotline for trafficking victims and one for information about suspected child sex tourism overseas.
 The government did not report any prosecutions of its citizens for child sex tourism during the reporting period.
 The Ministry of Defence provided training on human trafficking to all soldiers prior to their deployment abroad on international peacekeeping missions.